-As for the observations, occurrence rates of CJs in SP systems ($f_{\rm CJ|SP}$\footnote{$f_{\rm CJ|SP}$ is defined as the fraction of FGK dwarfs with at least one SP, which also host one or more CJs.}) as high as $\sim40\%$ reported by both \citet{ZhuWu2018} and \citet{bryan2019} seem to disagree with a more recent estimate of $f_{\rm CJ|SP}=8.7^{+7.3}_{-2.7}\%$ for $\mp =0.5-20\,\Mjup$ (or $f_{\rm CJ|SP}=9.3^{+7.7}_{-2.9}\%$ for $\mp =0.3-13\,\Mjup$) by \citet{Bonomo2023} (hereafter B23).
-In order to reconcile those estimates, both \citet{2024RAA....24d5013Z} and \citet{2024ApJ...968L..25B} (hereafter BL24) explored the SP-CJ relation as a function of stellar metallicity and claimed a correlation at super-solar metallicity ($\rm[Fe/H]>0$).
-In particular, BL24 analyzed a large sample of 184 SP systems detected by either transit or radial velocity (RV) surveys, and compared their derived $f_{\rm CJ|SP}$ with the frequency of CJs ($f_{\rm CJ}$\footnote{$f_{\rm CJ}$ is defined as the fraction of FGK dwarfs hosting at least one CJ, regardless of the presence or absence of SPs.}) from the California Legacy Survey (CLS, \citealt{Rosenthal2021}).
-For that purpose, they considered the confirmed CJs, and homogeneously computed the sensitivity to CJs for both their sample and the CLS survey.
-They found no correlation at $\rm [Fe/H] \leq 0$ and a SP-CJ correlation at $\rm[Fe/H]>0$ with a $2.7\sigma$ significance level ($f_{\rm CJ|SP}=28.0^{+4.9}_{-4.6}\%$ vs $f_{\rm CJ}=14.3^{+2.0}_{-1.8}\%$).
-After submission of this Letter, \citet{BryanLee2025} (hereafter BL25) reported a positive correlation with a significance level greater than $2\sigma$ in metal-rich stars with mass $M_\star>0.8\,\Msun$.
-This was interpreted by BL24 as evidence of the critical role of stellar metallicity and/or mass (regarded as a proxy for the disk solid and gas budget, respectively) to nucleate both inner low-mass and outer large-mass planets.
+Observationally, occurrence rates of CJs in SP systems ($f_{\rm CJ|SP}$\footnote{$f_{\rm CJ|SP}$ is defined as the fraction of FGK dwarfs with at least one SP, which also host one or more CJs.}) as high as $\sim40\%$ reported by both \citet{ZhuWu2018} and \citet{bryan2019} disagree with a more recent estimate of $f_{\rm CJ|SP}=8.7^{+7.3}_{-2.7}\%$ for $\mp =0.5-20\,\Mjup$ (or $f_{\rm CJ|SP}=9.3^{+7.7}_{-2.9}\%$ for $\mp =0.3-13\,\Mjup$) by \citet{Bonomo2023} (hereafter B23).
+To reconcile these estimates, both \citet{2024RAA....24d5013Z} and \citet{2024ApJ...968L..25B} (hereafter BL24) explore the SP-CJ relation as a function of stellar metallicity and report a correlation at super-solar metallicity ($\rm[Fe/H]>0$).
+Specifically, BL24 analyzed a large sample of 184 SP systems detected by either transit or radial velocity (RV) surveys and compared their derived $f_{\rm CJ|SP}$ with the frequency of CJs ($f_{\rm CJ}$\footnote{$f_{\rm CJ}$ is defined as the fraction of FGK dwarfs hosting at least one CJ, regardless of the presence or absence of SPs.}) from the California Legacy Survey (CLS, \citealt{Rosenthal2021}).
+For this purpose, they considered the confirmed CJs and homogeneously computed the sensitivity to CJs for both their sample and the CLS survey.
+They find no correlation at $\rm [Fe/H] \leq 0$ and an SP-CJ correlation at $\rm[Fe/H]>0$ with a $2.7\sigma$ significance level ($f_{\rm CJ|SP}=28.0^{+4.9}_{-4.6}\%$ vs $f_{\rm CJ}=14.3^{+2.0}_{-1.8}\%$).
+After submission of this paper, \citet{BryanLee2025} (hereafter BL25) report a positive correlation with a significance level greater than $2\sigma$ in metal-rich stars, with mass $M_\star>0.8\,\Msun$.
+BL25 interpret this as evidence for the critical role of stellar metallicity and/or mass (regarded as proxies for the disk solid and gas budget, respectively) in nucleating both inner low-mass and outer large-mass planets.